-East Bengal had won the match 4-1.
-Bhaichung had scored a hat-trick, while Najimul Haque scored the other goal.
-Chima Okorie had scored the only goal for the Green and Maroon.
+East Bengal had won the match 4-1 with Bhaichung scoring a hat-trick, while Najimul Haque had scored the other goal.
+Chima Okorie reduced the deficit for the Green and Maroons.

 7) Chidi Edeh is the first foreigner to score a hat-trick in the derby.
 Chidi also holds the record of scoring the maximum number of goals in a single match.
 He had put the ball into the net four times in Bagan’s 5-3 win over East Bengal on 25th October, 2009.
 Manish Maithani had scored the other goal.

 8) Bhaichung Bhutia has scored the maximum number of goals in the derby.
 Among his 19 goals, 13 are for East Bengal, while the other six are for Bagan.
 Jose Ramirez Barreto comes second with 17 goals all scored for the Mariners, which obviously is the highest number of goals for a particular side by a single player in the derby.